PHOSPHATIDYLETHANOLAMINE AND RELATED LIPIDS

-Three other minor pathways exist, of which the most important is the conversion of phosphatidylserine to phosphatidylethanolamine (as discussed also in our web pages on phosphatidylserine).
+At least four other minor pathways exist, of which the most important is the conversion of phosphatidylserine to phosphatidylethanolamine (as discussed also in our web pages on phosphatidylserine).
 In prokaryotic cells, such as E. coli, in which phosphatidylethanolamine is the most abundant membrane phospholipid, all of it is derived from phosphatidylserine decarboxylation.
 However, this can also be a major pathway in mammalian cells and yeasts, where phosphatidylserine decarboxylase is located on the external aspect of the mitochondrial inner membrane (yeasts have a second related enzyme in the Golgi).
 The reaction is regulated by the transport of newly synthesised phosphatidylserine from the endoplasmic reticulum to the mitochondria.

 Studies with mammalian cell types in vitro suggest that the CDP-ethanolamine pathway preferentially produces molecular species with mono- or di-unsaturated fatty acids on the sn-2 position, while the phosphatidylserine decarboxylation reaction generates species with polyunsaturated fatty acids on the sn-2 position mainly.